Lecture series

 Everysecond Tuesday of the month from 5:30 p.m. to 7:30 p.m.

-MSH SUD, Saint-Charles 2 site, 71 rue Henri Serre, Montpellier (Albert 1er tram stop – line 1 or 4)
+MSH SUD, Saint-Charles 2 campus, 71 Henri Serre Street, Montpellier (Albert 1er tram stop – Line 1 or 4)

 Learn more

-The ontological separation between "nature" and "culture" has structured fields of knowledge and action for several centuries, essentializing an anthropocentric view of "nature."
+The ontological distinction between “nature” and “culture” has shaped fields of knowledge and practice for centuries, reinforcing an anthropocentric view of “nature.”

-This segmentation is reaching its limits, particularly in the context of the urgency of environmental and social crises, and new metadisciplinary approaches are developing that propose a different way of addressing human-nature/society-environment interactions.
+This segmentation is reaching its limits, particularly in the context of the urgent need to address environmental and social crises, and new metadisciplinary approaches are emerging that propose a different way of addressing the interactions between humans and nature, and between society and the environment.

-Aimed at scientists, doctoral students, and undergraduates, this series of lectures brings together specialists in the humanities and social sciences on the one hand, and ecology (in the broad sense) and the environment on the other, to discuss major environmental issues.
-In collaboration with the University of Montpellier (UM), Paul Valéry University (UPVM), La Maison des Sciences de l'Homme- Sciences et Société Unies pour un autre Développement (MSH-SUD), Les défis Clés BiodivOc and RIVOC.
+Intended for scientists, doctoral candidates, and students, this lecture series brings together experts from the humanities and social sciences on one hand, and ecology (in the broad sense) and environmental studies on the other, to explore major environmental issues.
+In collaboration with the University of Montpellier (UM), Paul Valéry University (UPVM), the Maison des Sciences de l’Homme – Sciences et Société Unies pour un autre Développement (MSH-SUD), and the BiodivOc and RIVOC Key Challenges.

 SEEM